NeoTim/trackcom/README.md

 * [Laracasts](http://laracasts.com)

 ### Tests
-1. Make sure you've run `composer update`.
-2. cd to the L4withSentry project root directory.
-3. Execute `phpunit` to run tests or `phpunit --coverage-text` to see text based code coverage summary.

 4. If you're interested in more dynamic code coverage, check out the [instructions](COVERAGE.md).

 ### Notes

-* Tests are currently very limited.
+* Documentation is are currently very limited.

 =======
 The Laravel framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)